matthras/tsp-art-python/README.md

 Skip this step if you're a first timer.
 This step will only be relevant after you've run through a few images and want to tweak things a little.

 What can sometimes happen is that visually there is not enough comparative density between different sections of the image, making it hard to properly identify areas where an image is meant to have more shading.
-The way to fix this is to increase the contrast on the image, and this can be done in GIMP.
+The way to fix this is to increase the contrast on the image, and this can be done in your image editing program.

-Some examples using the Twitter croissant emoji (which is also included in the input files):

 ### 2. Stippling